hexinfra/gorox/README.md

 ```

 In this typical architecture, with various configurations, Gorox can play ALL of
-the roles in "gorox cluster":
+the roles in "gorox group":

   * edgeProxy1: The Edge Proxy, also works as an API Gateway or WAF,
   * app1: A Web application implemented directly on Gorox,